 Roommate Agreement Form

-Within the first two weeks, your RA will sit down with you and your roommate(s) to complete a Roommate Agreement Form.
-Having an open dialogue about your lifestyle and expectations can sometimes be difficult, and this process is designed to help you start the conversation.
+You and your roommate(s) will be given a Roommate Agreement Form for you to review and use.
+Having an open dialogue about your lifestyle and expectations can sometimes be difficult, and this process is designed to help you start the conversation and staff are available to help facilitate as needed.
 Here are a few things to consider:

 Gender-Inclusive Housing Option

 Our gender-neutral housing option allows you to be considered for roommate pairings outside traditional gender-dependent roommate criteria, and you may share a room with someone who identifies with a different gender than you do.
-You must submit a Gender-Neutral Housing Questionnaire in order to be housed with a person with a different gender identity from your own.
+You must select that you would want Gender-Neutral Housing as part of the application in order to be housed with a person with a different gender identity from your own.

 We created the gender-neutral housing option in an effort to provide a healthy, inclusive, and welcoming living environment for all of our students.
 We understand that gender identity can be complex and that the gender identity spectrum not only includes people who identify as male and female, but also those who identify as transgender, FTM, MTF, and gender queer, among others.
 The traditional gender binary is problematic for many people, and can often force residents to live in a situation that they may not be comfortable in.
 The gender-neutral housing option offers residents a new and dynamic opportunity to be assigned a roommate with whom they will be comfortable living.

-Only students who specifically request to live in gender-neutral housing by completing the Gender-Inclusivel Housing Questionnaire will be considered for this type of housing.
-Students who do not wish to be considered for a gender-neutral housing assignment do not need to complete this supplemental request form, and will be matched with a roommate following our traditional roommate pairing procedures.
+Only students who specifically request to live in gender-neutral housing will be considered for this type of housing.
+Students who do not wish to be considered for a gender-neutral housing assignment have to select no on the application and will be matched with a roommate following our roommate pairing procedures.

 If you have any questions regarding our gender-neutral housing option, please contact us at firstname.lastname@example.org or 415.351.3556.

 Substance-Free Housing Option